Post Holdings

-Post Holdings, Inc. is an American consumer packaged goods holding company headquartered in St Louis, Missouri with businesses operating in the center-of-the-store, refrigerated, foodservice, and food ingredient categories.
-It's Post Consumer Brands business manufactures, markets, and sells both branded and private label cereal products.
+Post Holdings, Inc. is an American consumer packaged goods holding company headquartered in St. Louis, Missouri with businesses operating in the center-of-the-store, refrigerated, foodservice, and food ingredient categories.
+Its Post Consumer Brands business manufactures, markets, and sells both branded and private label products, mainly breakfast cereals.
 Its Michael Foods Group business supplies value-added egg products and refrigerated potato products to the foodservice and food ingredient channels.
 Through its Post Refrigerated Retail business, Post offers potato, egg, sausage, and cheese refrigerated side dishes products.
 Post participates in the private brand food category through its investment in 8th Avenue Food & Provisions, a leading, private brand centric, consumer products holding company.

 History

 Predecessor: Post Cereals Company

 C. W. Post established his company, "Postum Cereals" in Battle Creek, Michigan, in 1895.
 Post's first product was not a cereal, however, but a roasted, cereal-based beverage, Postum.

 Postum's main ingredients were naturally caffeine-free wheat grain, bran, and molasses.
 Initially, Postum had to be brewed like coffee, but in 1911, Post introduced a powdered, instant formulation.
 This version of the product was manufactured in Battle Creek until it was discontinued in 2007.
 As of January 2013, Eliza's Quest Food had succeeded in returning Postum to many grocery stores across the United States and Canada.